 Banks have a huge advantage on the job market.
-Many people want to work there, especially on teller positions.
+Many people want to work there, especially as tellers and bankers.
 Therefor, the bank managers have a possibility to choose anyone they want for their team.
 They hunt for talents, they hire people who are able to sell themselves in an interview.
 Will it be you?
-Well, I do not know… Maybe if you prepare the right answer to all the following questions, your chances will be decent.
+Let’s see if you can answer the following questions:

 - Why do you want to become a bank teller?